 Your GMAT® scores are one measure of your potential for academic success in a graduate business program.
 Learn everything you need to know about them, including what they mean, how schools use them, and how to send them to the schools of your choice.

 The Graduate Management Admission Test® (GMAT®) is a standardized assessment—delivered in English—that helps business schools assess the qualifications of applicants for advanced study in business and management.
 Schools use the test as one predictor of academic performance in an MBA program or in other graduate management programs.
-What the GMAT® Test Measures

 The GMAT® exam measures basic verbal, mathematical, and analytical writing skills that you have developed in your education and work.
 It does NOT measure: